fbpx

-Lunar New Year is the biggest annual holiday in China, South Korea, and Vietnam and is celebrated in many other countries in East Asia and Southeast Asia.
+Lunar New Year is the biggest annual holiday in China, South Korea, and Vietnam, and it is a major holiday in many other countries in East Asia and Southeast Asia.
 In common with most New Year’s traditions around the world, it’s a season to celebrate, prepare, and focus on luck and prosperity for the new year.
 Read on for the most famous of these Lunar New Year customs.

 Some of the first celebrations and observances date back to over 3,800 years ago during the Shang Dynasty.
 Following the cycles of the moon, or lunar calendar, the Lunar New Year generally falls in late January or early February in the Gregorian calendar.
-This year, the Lunar New Year is on February 1st, 2022, and will usher in the Year of the Tiger.
+This year, the Lunar New Year is on February 10th, 2024, and will usher in the Year of the Dragon.

 Celebrating Lunar New Year Abroad